sunSeekingGoth/MakeSenseWithObsidian/Tutorial/05_Process.md

 50 mins
 As well as being a place to create and keep your notes, Obsidian is also an interface for _how_ you work.
 Everyone will have difference preferences for tools that manage their tasks and the time needed to complete them.
 This section will be more about setting yourself up for a basic workflow and time management .
+# Work Modes
+Similar to rearranging your desk for different projects, you can use different layouts to do different parts of you workflow.

+This will inevitably become your own, for now, my suggested ones are: Reading, Writing and Admin.

+---
+# Workspaces
+A core plugin that saves each layout with the name you give it, then snaps you in and out of that layout

+---
+## Reading
+This is for doing most of what we covered in the [[04_Research#Research]] section and will be best for viewing two files side by side

+---
+## Writing
+Plugins: focus mode & typewriter scroll (dyslexia support)

+---
+## Admin or Daily

 ---
 ## Tasks ☑